delendum-xyz/zk-knowledge/README.md

   1. Soundness means that if the verifier accepts a proof, then with high probability, the public input used to generate the proof (i.e., the statement being proven) is in the set denoted by the circuit (i.e., the statement is true)
   2. Completeness means that if a public input (i.e., a statement) is in the set denoted by the circuit (i.e., the statement is true), then the proving algorithm successfully outputs a proof which the verifier accepts

+ - Example: consider a ZK proving system which one would use to show that one has a solution to a Sudoku puzzle, without revealing the solution
+   - The statements to be proven are of the form "X (a Sudoku puzzle) is solvable"
+   - The relation we intend is the set of solvable Sudoku puzzles
+   - Soundness means that if the verifier accepts a proof that X is solvable, then with high probability, X is solvable
+   - Completeness means that if X is solvable, then the prover creates a proof that X is solvable which the verifier accepts
+   - Zero knowledge means that having a proof that X is solvable does not reduce the computational difficulty of finding a solution to X

 - If you know that your circuit denotes the relation you intend, and you know that your general purpose proof system is sound and complete in the above senses, then you know that your application-specific proving system (i.e., the circuit plus the general proof system) has the intended soundness and completeness properties for that application